College of Western Idaho

 College of Western Idaho (CWI) is a public community college in Southwest Idaho with its primary campus locations in Boise and Nampa.
 CWI also offers classes at several community locations throughout the Treasure Valley.
-It is one of four comprehensive community colleges in Idaho and is governed by a five-member board of trustees elected at large by voters in Ada and Canyon counties.
+It is one of four comprehensive community colleges along with the College of Eastern Idaho, College of Southern Idaho and North Idaho College, in Idaho and is governed by a five-member board of trustees elected at large by voters in Ada and Canyon counties.

-CWI offers over 60 academic transfer and professional-technical programs leading to an Associate of Arts or Science degree, Associate of Applied Science degree, and certificates.
-CWI also offers basic education skills to help upgrade your existing skills, prepare for the GED, and learn English, dual credits for high school students, and fast-track career training for working professionals or people seeking to enter the workforce.
-In the fall of 2019, CWI's enrollment was 31,350, with 20,576 credit students and 10,774 students taking non-credit courses.
-Ada County residents comprised 52% of the CWI student body, while 31% of students come from Canyon County..
+CWI offers over 120 programs in the areas of Academic Transfer, Dual Credit, Career and Technical Education, Workforce Development, and Adult Education.
+In fall of 2023, CWI served 21,359 credit students and 14,951 noncredit students.
+CWI reported the gender of their students to be 55% female and 45% male.
+Idaho residents comprised 98% of CWI's student population and Ada County residents were 49%, while 28% were Canyon County residents.

 History

 Prior to the creation of CWI, Boise was one of the largest metropolitan statistical areas in the United States without a community college.
 CWI was created on May 22, 2007, when voters of Canyon and Ada counties passed a measure to allow the formation of the new community college district.
 In June 2007, the Albertson Foundation announced it was donating $10 million to help found the college.

 In July 2007, the Idaho State Board of Education selected an initial five-member board of trustees.
 The following month Boise State University faculty member Dennis Griffin was named to a two-year term as the college's first president and CWI began offering academic classes on January 20, 2009, with an enrollment of over 1,100 students.
 In the summer of 2009 the professional-technical programs from Boise State University's Selland College of Applied Technology transitioned to CWI.
 By the fall 2009 semester, CWI enrollment had expanded to over 3,600 students.

 In January 2010, CWI applied for accreditation from the Northwest Commission on Colleges and Universities (NWCCU).
 NWCCU granted candidacy status at the associate degree level in 2012 and initial accreditation in 2016.

 President Griffin retired in August 2009 and was succeeded by Bert Glandon.
 After serving as president for 12 years, Glandon retired from CWI on May 15, 2021.
 The college's board of trustees named Denise Aberle-Cannata the interim president.

 CWI Board of Trustees extended an offer to Gordon Jones on Dec.
 9, 2021 to be the next president at College of Western Idaho.
 Gordon Jones accepted the position of President at CWI and began his tenure as the third president in CWI's history on Jan.
 10, 2022.

+CWI selected the otter as the official mascot in January of 2022.

+Catchment area

+The college's catchment area includes all of the following counties: Ada, Adams, Boise, Canyon, Gem, Payette, Valley, and Washington.
+It also includes portions of Elmore and Owyhee counties.
+Ada and Canyon counties are the taxation zone for the college.